k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 <p>Credentials</p>
 </td>
 <td width="600pxl">
-<p>Holds the token definitions of each role.
-The token is encryted.</p>
+<p>Holds the API Key definitions of each role.
+The API Key is encryted.</p>
 </td>
 </tr>
 <tr>